-The District's capital assets as of June 30, 2016, totaled \$823.1 million (net of accumulated depreciation).
+The District's capital assets as of June 30, 2017, totaled \$819.9 million (net of accumulated depreciation).
 Capital assets include land, construction in progress, buildings, equipment, intangibles, improvements other than buildings, and library books.
-The change in the District's capital assets for the current year was a decrease of 2.8%, primarily attributed to the phasing out of bond funds as the District nears completion of the 2004 General Obligation (GO) Bond Program (additions to assets were less than annual depreciation expense).
-The District has about \$56.5 million in construction in progress with an estimated cost to complete of approximately \$42.7 million.
+The District's capital assets remained consistent when compared to the prior year as new capital spending is offset by annual depreciation expense.
+This consistency is primarily attributed to the phasing out of bond funds as the District nears completion of the 2004 General Obligation (GO) Bond Program.
+The District has about \$39.7 million in construction in progress with an estimated cost to complete of approximately \$39.8 million.
 Additional information on capital assets can be found in Notes to Financial Statements - Note 4.

 The District has issued 100% of the \$951.4 million in GO bonds that were approved by voters in November 2004.
 In August 2016, the District sold \$191.3 million in refunding bonds, saving District taxpayers nearly \$20 million in interest costs over the life of the bonds as the savings translates to lower property taxes.
 These bonds refunded just over \$216 million in outstanding bonds from the GO Bond Project 2004, Series B, Series C, and Series D issues.
-Information on all of the District's bond issues is presented in greater detail in Notes to Financial Statements - Note 5 and more information on the refunding is available in Notes to Financial Statements - Note 10 Subsequent Events.
+Information on all of the District's bond issues is presented in greater detail in Notes to Financial Statements - Note 5.